 AML/CFT Regulations in the States

 The USA Patriot Act is legislation that gives law enforcement authorities broad powers to investigate, indict, and prosecute terrorists immediately after September 11, 2001, terrorist attacks in the United States.
-It has resulted in tougher punishments for those who conduct and help violent acts.
+It has resulted in stricter punishments for those who conduct and help violent acts.
 Through increased law enforcement and improved money laundering control, the USA Patriot Act deters and punishes terrorist acts in the United States and overseas.
-It also encourages terrorist investigations to use research methods designed for organized crime and drug trafficking control.
-Officers, FBI investigators, federal judges, and intelligence agencies became better able to exchange facts and details about individuals and plots, improving community safety.
+It also encourages terrorist investigations to use research methods for organized crime and drug trafficking control.
+As a result, officers, FBI investigators, federal judges, and intelligence agencies became better able to exchange facts and details about individuals and plots, improving community safety.

 Implications of Failure to Comply with AML Regulations

-Non-compliance with AML laws and regulations in the United States can have a range of consequences, but violations can result in criminal and civil charges, fines, and jail sentences in more difficult situations.
-Penalties may be levied under the BSA on each division or location found to comply with AML regulations, as well as for each day the violation happens.
+Non-compliance with AML laws and regulations in the United States can have consequences.
+Still, violations can result in criminal and civil charges, fines, and jail sentences in more difficult situations.
+Penalties may be levied under the BSA on each division or location found to comply with AML regulations, and for each day the violation happens.
 Fines imposed by the BSA will vary from $10,000 to $100,000 a day (for failure to register international financial agency transactions) (for failures in customer due diligence).
 Violation of AML legislation is also expected to result in the loss of assets and funds associated with the illegal operation.

 Financial fines and jail sentences are not the only repercussions of non-compliance with AML regulations.
 Firms that are found to have violated AML/CFT laws also suffer reputational harm and may be subject to US Treasury Department restrictions.